xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/using_variables_to_configure_your_email_notifications.md

 layout: article_with_sidebar
 updated_at: '2018-05-21 20:09 +0400'
 identifier: ref_6fJMVyRl
-title: Using variables to configure your email  notifications
+title: Using Variables to Configure Email  Notifications
 order: 135
 published: true
 ---